ccoutant/dwarf-locations/005-locations-on-stack.md

 > DWARF expressions describe how to compute a value or specify a
 > location.
 They are expressed in terms of DWARF operations that
-> operate on a stack.
-Each element on the stack may be
+> operate on a stack of elements, each of which may be
 > either a value or a location.
 >
 > A DWARF expression is encoded as a stream of operations, each